prayas-energy/Rumi/README.md

  rumi_demand --help
  Usage: rumi_demand [OPTIONS]

    Command line interface for processing demand inputs.
-If demand_sector, energy_service, energy_carrier options are not provided, then demand is processed for all demand_sector, energy_service and energy_carrier combinations.

    -m/--model_instance_path and -s/--scenario are mandatory arguments, while the others are optional.

+    if demand_sector, energy_service, energy_carrier options are provided, demand
+    will be computed only for given demand_sector, energy_service, energy_carrier
+    combinations.
+If these parameters are not given (none of them), then demand will be processed for all demand_sector, energy_service and energy_carrier combinations.

  Options:
    -m, --model_instance_path TEXT  Path of the model instance root folder